What does your child learn at school each day?

 Our curriculum is a framework for setting out the aims of our programme of education including;

 - The knowledge and understanding to be gained at each stage (intent)

-- Translating that framework over time into a structure, narrative and with subject specifc pedagogy (implementation)
+- Translating that framework over time into a structure, narrative and with subject specific pedagogy (implementation)